bfiessinger/wppedia/CONTRIBUTING.md

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.
-Bugs must be isolated and reproducible problems that can be fixed within the Hammer.js.
+Bugs must be isolated and reproducible problems that can be fixed within WPPedia.
 Please read the following guidelines before opening any issue.

 1. [**Read the documentation**](#) *available soon*